The Case for Time in Causal DAGs: Time in Causal DAGs

 A special case of effect-acyclicity between two causal variables is given if there is no way for one to affect the other, regardless of the temporal relationship between them.
-We refer to this condition as \textit{total effect-acyclicity} and define it as follows. \begin{mydefinition*}[Total effect-acyclicity (see \cref{graydef:total_effect_acyclicity} for a formal version)] Total effect-acyclicity holds between two causal variables if and only if there is no causal cycle between them regardless of which of their possible time points are used in their aggregations. \end{mydefinition*}
+We refer to this condition as \textit{total effect-acyclicity} and define it as follows. \begin{mydefinition*}[Total effect-acyclicity (see \cref{graydef:total_effect_acyclicity} for a formal version)] Total effect-acyclicity holds between two causal variables if and only if there is no causal cycle between them regardless of which of their possible time points are selected. \end{mydefinition*}

-Total effect-acyclicity can be seen as an extension of acyclicity to all time points of the stochastic processes, and it is the type of acyclicity with the most far-reaching consequences.
-For a nonempty graph, total effect-acyclicity describes a generic asymmetry that transcends the time order.
+Total effect-acyclicity is the type of acyclicity with the most far-reaching consequences.
+For a nonempty graph, total effect-acyclicity describes a generic asymmetry irrespective of the definition of a particular composite variable.
 Such asymmetries are a key reason for the appeal of causal models in other fields, in particular in machine learning \parencite{scholkopf2019causality}.
-Unfortunately, it is also the hardest to justify, as it is a statement about all possible aggregations (compare the formal definitions in \cref{app:formalization}).
+Unfortunately, they may be hard to justify since they are statements about the entire underlying stochastic processes (compare the formal definitions in \cref{app:formalization}).

-\paragraph{The contrast to acyclicity for nontemporal variables.} In our formalism, the correspondence of causal variables to time points is explicit.
-Therefore, an acyclic causal relationship between two variables such as $\Xt\leadsto \Yt$ does not in general preclude that some $\mathbb{Y}_{t_y}$ may cause some $\mathbb{X}_{t_x}$.
-Note the contrast to the current paradigm of nontemporal DAGs, in which a path $X\leadsto Y$ categorically excludes any path $Y\leadsto X$, but it remains unclear if this is meant to refer to time- or effect-acyclicity for a particular sets of time points, or to a fundamental asymmetry for all possible time points in the sense of total effect-acyclicity.
+\paragraph{The contrast to acyclicity for nontemporal variables} In our formalism, the correspondence of causal variables to time points is explicit.
+Therefore, an acyclic causal relationship between two variables such as $\Xt\leadsto \Yt$ does not in general preclude that some $\mathbb{Y}_{t}$ may cause some $\mathbb{X}_{t'}$.
+Note the contrast to the paradigm of nontemporal DAGs, in which a path $X\leadsto Y$ categorically excludes any path $Y\leadsto X$, but it remains unclear if this is meant to refer to time- or effect-acyclicity for a particular sets of time points, or to a fundamental asymmetry in the sense of total effect-acyclicity.